UltraNihilist/0-gas-vote-ton/README.md

 ```
 ## Create .env
 * Clone from env.example and paste your memonic instead of a template
-* Get 2 Ton from https://t.me/testgiver_ton_bot to address from your mnemonic
+* Get 2 TON test network tokens from https://t.me/testgiver_ton_bot to address from your mnemonic

 ## Set your unique parametrs to ballot.fc smartcomtract
 1. Define ballot_id